tasukeua/csv-data-integration/README.md

 2. Start Elasticsearch

 >[!TIP]
->In the development environment you can use docker-compose file to run the container, path: ```src/main/docker/container/docker-compose-elasticsearch.yml```
+>In the development environment you can use docker-compose file to run the container.
+>Path ```src/main/docker/container/docker-compose-elasticsearch.yml```

 If Elasticsearch is not running locally or using Docker: